Current legislation

 Mental health

-Support investments to expand services and address gaps in the state-wide mental health continuum.
-Specific initiatives should include but not be limited to the following policies:
+Support investments to expand services and address gaps in the state-wide mental health continuum for adults and children, including the following two key issues:

 Human Services technology modernization